Acton Blink Board Review

 The Acton had an alright range, but severely fell short when it came to braking and hills.
 The build rated above average, but there is a noticeable lag between the remote control command and the board actually responding.

 Speed was king in this metric.
 The Acton was not, earning a subpar 4 out of 10.
 We came to this score by the board's performance in our top speed test and our acceleration test.
-It clocked in at 16.68 mph, putting it in the middle of the pack, highlighted by the chart below.
+It clocked in at 16.68 mph.

 While this performance was respectable, it was the acceleration test that really bogged this board down.
 The controller lag was exceptionally noticeable in this test, and it had one of the longer times to complete our 50' test track, starting from a standstill.

 This was where we evaluated and compared how far each board could go on a single charge, as well as how long it took to charge.
 We conducted this test on flat, level ground, with the board kept in a moderate riding mode.The Acton did decently well, earning a 5 out of 10, especially since as a smaller board, it has much less available space for its battery pack.

 This board made it for 6.7 miles before it became completely disabled, and did a good job maintaining speed throughout the entire test — only slowing down in the last half mile or so.
 You can see how this model compared to the other board's charging times in the following graphic.